buswedg/Udacity/Data Analyst Nanodegree/P5 Identifying Fraud from Enron Email/ND_Project5.md

 In order to select the optimal set of estimation algorithm for the final predictive model, a GridSearchCV<sup>2</sup> Pipeline was conducted.
 According to the sklearn documentation, GridSearchCV implements a 'fit' and 'predict' method like any classifier except that the parameters of the classifier used to predict are optimized by cross-validation.

-For this analysis, a collection of pre-processors and estimators were added to a list which are able to be passed to the GridSearchCV.
+For this analysis, a collection of pre-processors and estimators were added to a list which was passed to the GridSearchCV.
 Pre-processors and estimators included within the list and their parameter optimization ranges are noted below.

 Pre-processors:
 * MinMaxScaler<sup>3</sup>()